gaperton/Type-R/docs/chapters/record.md

     // IMPORTANT: attributes will be initialized even if no default value is provided.
     @auto lastName  : string // ⟵ @auto decorator extracts type from the Reflect metadata
     @auto createdAt : Date // ⟵ It works for any constructor.
-    @auto( 'somestring' ) firstName : string //⟵ The custom default value must be passed to @auto decorator.
+    @auto('somestring') firstName : string //⟵ The custom default value must be passed to @auto decorator.
-    @auto( null ) updatedAt : Date
+    @auto(null) updatedAt : Date

     // You have to pass the type explicitly if reflect-metadata is not used.
-    @type( String ).as email : string
+    @type(String).as email : string

     // Or, you can tell Type-R to infer type from the default value.
-    @value( '' ).as email2 : string
+    @value('').as email2 : string

     // Type cannot be inferred from null default values, and needs to be specified explicitly
-    @type( String ).value( null ).as email3 : string
+    @type(String).value(null).as email3 : string

     // You can attach ⤹ metadata to fine-tune attribute's behavior
-    @type( Date ).toJSON( false ).as
+    @type(Date).toJSON(false).as
         lastLogin : Date// ⟵ not serializable
 }

 const user = new User();
-console.log( user.createdAt ); // ⟵ this is an instance of Date created for you.
+console.log(user.createdAt); // ⟵ this is an instance of Date created for you.

 const users : Collection<User> = new User.Collection(); // ⟵ Collections are defined automatically.
-users.on( 'changes', () => updateUI( users ) ); // ⟵ listen to the changes.
+users.on('changes', () => updateUI(users)); // ⟵ listen to the changes.

-users.set( json, { parse : true } ); // ⟵ parse raw JSON from the server.
+users.set(json, { parse : true }); // ⟵ parse raw JSON from the server.
 users.updateEach( user => user.firstName = '' ); // ⟵ bulk update triggering 'changes' once
 ```

 ## Definition

-Record is defined as a regular ES6 class with the following additional rules:
+Record definition is ES6 class extending `Record` preceeded by `@define` class decorator.

-- it *must* extend the `Record` base class;
-- it *must* be preceded with the `@define` decorator;
-- it *should* use `static attributes` to declare attributes.

-Attributes declaration is an object with attribute names mapped to their type annotation and/or default value.
-Once defined, attributes can be accessed as regular class members.
+Unlike in the majority of the JS state management framework, Record is <b>not the key-value hash</b>.
+Record has typed attributes with metadata controlling different aspects of attribute beavior.
+Therefore, developer needs to create the Record subclass to describe the data structure of specific shape, in a similar way as it's done in statically typed languages.
+The combination of an attribute type and metadata is called *metatype* and can be reused across record definitions.

 The minimal record definition looks like this: